berty/www.berty.tech/bertytech/content/faq/11-What's the encryption protocol used in Berty?/index.md

 ---
-title: What's the encryption protocol used in Berty?
+title: "What's the encryption protocol used in Berty?"
 id: 11
 private: true
 ---